hashicorp/consul/website/source/api/acl/policies.html.md

 - `id` `(string: <required>)` - Specifies the UUID of the ACL policy to read.
 This is required and is specified as part of the URL path.

+- `ns` `(string: "")` - **Enterprise Only** Specifies the namespace to lookup the policy.
+This value can be specified as the `ns` URL query parameter orthe `X-Consul-Namespace` header.
+If not provided by either, the namespace will be inherited from the request's ACL token or will default to the `default` namespace.
+Added in Consul 1.7.0.

 ### Sample Request